 – The School Award: in each school, the top student in his or her level will receive a superb medal, The School Award, provided that one condition is met: the school must register a minimum of 100 students total, or there must be at least 20 students registered in the level.

 – Per school: whatever the scores obtained by its students, each school receives additional prizes for participants who have achieved the best results at the different class levels.
 The number of prizes allotted to each school for its students is directly proportional to the number of students participating.
 Thus, over 50% of all students participating will receive an additional prize.

-– Per region: the top student in each class level in each region will receive, in addition to all these prizes, the prestigious GOLD diploma, the Big Challenge T-shirt as well as the REGIONAL SUPER CUP.
+– Per region: the top student in each class level in each region will receive, in addition to all these prizes, the prestigious First Class National Honours Diploma, the Big Challenge T-shirt as well as the REGIONAL SUPER CUP.

 – National: a student participating in the contest several times, consecutively or not, will be eligible for a national prize only once.
 If he or she were to qualify as national winner more than once, he/she will maintain his/her score, but will not be ranked and the prizes to which he /she would be normally entitled will be attributed to the next participant.
 Students who win a national prize will not receive the regional prizes in addition.
-Similarly, national and regional winners will not receive The School Award.
-The national champions from each class level will each receive a SPECIAL NATIONAL PRIZE as well as the PRESTIGEOUS GOLD diplomas, the T-shirt and THE BIG CHALLENGE NATIONAL SUPER CUP.
+Similarly, national and regional winners will neither receive The School Award nor the Twenty Award.
+The national champions from each class level will each receive a SPECIAL NATIONAL PRIZE as well as the PRESTIGIOUS First Class National Honours Diploma, the T-shirt and THE BIG CHALLENGE NATIONAL SUPER CUP.

 – The Official Certificate: participants will have the possibility of using their BIG CHALLENGE account to print out their OFFICIAL CERTIFICATE indicating their score and three rankings.
 This official Big Challenge document attests to their level in English and is a useful addition to a student’s school records.